Property Buyer's Guide

 Don't forget escalation: Most recurring costs increase every year.
 Budget for 3–6% annual increases on rates, insurance, and maintenance.
 The ROI calculator lets you set a custom escalation rate for each expense.

 When you sell a property for a profit, you'll pay Capital Gains Tax (CGT) on your gain.
-Canada (Ontario) uses an inclusion rate system — only a portion of your profit is added to your taxable income for the year.
+Canada uses an inclusion rate system — only a portion of your profit is added to your taxable income for the year.

 How much of your gain is taxable?